-- 1 Turn the computer over.

-- 2 Remove the optical-drive security screw.

-- 3 Insert a scribe into the notch and push it to the side to release the drive from the bay.

-- 4 Slide the drive out of the bay.
+- 1 Turn the computer off. - Turn the computer over and remove the optical-drive locking screw. - Insert a scribe into the notch and push it to the side to release the drive from the bay. - Slide the drive out of the bay.